praisahtbrt/CSU-IMU-2023/01basic-course/02Examples/mlreg_concrete/mlreg_concrete.md

 - Fly ash: coal combustion product that is composed of the particulates that are driven out of coal-fired boilers together with the flue gases.
 - Water: used to form a thick paste.
 - Superplasticizer: used in making high-strength concrete.
-- Coaseseaggregate: prices of rocks obtained from ground deposits.
+- Coarse eaggregate: pieces of rocks obtained from ground deposits.
 - Fine aggregate: the size of aggregate smaller than 4.75mm.
-- Age: Rate of gain of strength is faster to start with and the rate gets reduced with age. csMPa: Measurement unit of concrete strength.
-This variable, present in the original dataste, is not used here.
+- Age: Rate of gain of strength is faster to start with and the rate gets reduced with age.
-- Air entrainement: a categorical variable, signalling the use of air entraienment, known to have a beneficial effect in resisting the damage caused to concrete by the freezing/thawing cycles, but a negative effect on the compressive strength of concrete.
+- Air entrainement: a categorical variable, signalling the use of air entrainment, known to have a beneficial effect in resisting the damage caused to concrete by the freezing/thawing cycles, but a negative effect on the compressive strength of concrete.

 The output is:

-- Concrete compressive strength: a value in MPa
+- Strength: Concrete compressive strength; a value in MPa

 ## Simple Linear Regression